RVU-BSC-CSDSDE-2022/c-activity-sets-Sandesh10356/set01/README.md

 ---

-8. Write a C program to find sum of _n_ different numbers entered by the user.
+8. Write a C program to find sum oxf _n_ different numbers entered by the user.

 ***Function Declarations***